 Determinants of religious giving are many; it would be unwise to zero in on one single factor.
-Individuals who have a strong faith, with a conservative theology (Iannaccone, 1994; Hoge et al. 1996; Olson & Perl, 2001) and intense church involvement and attendance (Hoge & Fenggang, 1994) are more likely to give at a higher level.
+Individuals who have strong faith, with a conservative theology (Iannaccone, 1994; Hoge et al. 1996; Olson & Perl, 2001) and intense church involvement and attendance (Hoge & Fenggang, 1994) are more likely to give at a higher level.
 Good management of personal finances comprising planning and pledging impacts religious giving (Smith & Emerson, 2008).
-Another positive determinant is adequate emphasis by the local church on the value of religious giving ().
+Another positive determinant is adequate emphasis by the local church on the value of religious giving (Smith & al., 2008).
 Finally, a commitment to wise and transparent financial management on the part of the church or religious organization also has a strong influence on giving (Peifer, 2010).
 Mclver (2016) observes that some motives, beliefs, and attitudes correlate strongly to tithing behavior among Seventh-day Adventists (p.
 29).

 The Growing Liberality Model

-Our approach to grow the level of liberality rests on some key assumptions: the church is a living organism; liberality does not happen in a vacuum; humans can partner with God to create the conditions for the emergence of faithfulness and liberality; and the local church is the place to grow liberality.
+Our approach to growing the level of liberality rests on some key assumptions: the church is a living organism; liberality does not happen in a vacuum; humans can partner with God to create the conditions for the emergence of faithfulness and liberality; the local church is the place to grow liberality.
 The model articulates around three main components: empowering members, mainstreaming the stewardship message, and creating a conducive church culture.

 The thrust here is to help members to grow in all aspects of their lives (3 John 1:2).
 And the focus is on both spiritual and financial empowerment.